mrrooijen/store_schema/README.md

   # Tell ActiveRecord that we want to serialize the :config attribute
   # and store the serialized data as text in the config column.
   #
-  # If you're using PostreSQL's "hstore" column-type instead of the
-  # "text" column-type, you don't have to define `serialize :config`.
+  # By default, `store` serializes your data as YAML.
+You can swap this out for
+  # any other coder you want.
+For example JSON or Oj (high performance JSON).
   #
-  serialize :config
+  # If you're using PostgreSQL's hstore or json column-type instead of the
+  # text column-type, you should'nt define `store :config`.
+  #
+  store :config, coder: JSON

   # Define a schema for the store.
 This syntax is similar to
   # ActiveRecord::Migration.